 The first statement is vague and doesn’t contain an argument, while the second statement is specific and takes a stand.

-The introduction is seemingly simple, but when you actually start writing, it can seem tricky to be brief while compelling enough to invite the reader in.
+The introduction is seemingly simple, but when you actually start writing, it can feel tricky to be brief while compelling enough to invite readers in.

 While you do want to give the whole priming overview–background information, context, etc.–you also want to provide your hook.
 The hook is what will hopefully draw your reader in, making them want to keep reading.
 This might be a thought-provoking question, anecdote, intriguing fact or statistic.

 After you’ve written your hook, provide some background information.
-This should just be some of the key information that’s necessary to grasp what the essay is about.
+This should just be some of the key information that’s necessary to understand before diving into the meat of the essay.
 Depending on the type of paper, this might be historical/social/geographic context, relevant theories, or key terms.

-Your body paragraphs are where you provide evidence that backs up your thesis.
-In a “standard” essay, you’ll have three body paragraphs which feature your forms of evidence, but many teachers don’t mind if you modify this structure.
+The body paragraphs are where you provide evidence that backs up your thesis.
+In a “standard” essay, you’ll have three body paragraphs which feature your pieces of evidence, but many teachers don’t mind if you modify this structure.

-The key to writing body paragraphs is beginning with a more general topic sentence, and then getting more specific with your actual evidence.
+The key to writing body paragraphs is starting out with a more general topic sentence that introduces what you’ll be discussing—and then getting more specific with your actual evidence.
 This evidence could be in the form of facts, data, quotes, etc.

-In a communications class I took, my teacher taught me a great way to stay organized when writing complicated, long papers, but it can apply to any essay.
+In a communications class I took, my teacher taught me a great way to stay organized when writing complicated, long papers—but really, this can apply to any essay.
 If you have trouble keeping track of where you are in the paper, this methodical strategy is perfect.
 Apply the following when writing body paragraphs (after writing the topic sentence):